johnsyweb/countdown/README.md

 pnpm run format:check  # Check if code is formatted pnpm run precommit     # Run all checks (format, lint, type-check, test)
 ```

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+- **CI Workflow**: Runs on all pushes and pull requests
+  - Format checking with Prettier
+  - Linting with ESLint
+  - Type checking with TypeScript
+  - Test suite with Vitest

+- **Publish Workflow**: Deploys to GitHub Pages on main branch
+  - Runs all precommit checks
+  - Builds production website
+  - Automatically deploys to gh-pages

+- **Dependabot**: Keeps dependencies up to date
+  - Weekly updates for npm packages and GitHub Actions
+  - Groups minor and patch updates
+  - Auto-merges when CI passes

 ## License